clayton-h/clayton-h.github.io/about.md

 ---
 layout: default
-title: About
+title: About Me
 permalink: /about/
 ---

-# About This Site
+# ...
-This is an example GitHub Pages site using the Slate theme.
+Placeholder text.